-First I want to wish you and yours a Merry Christmas!
+First, I want to wish you and yours a great holiday season!
 I hope you have a great relaxing time whatever you do on this day.
-Having a cup of choco and sitting in front of the tree, watching the snow falling outside while munching cookies or eating stollen, or even watching the aurora dancing in the sky.
+Having a cup of Choco and sitting in front of the tree, watching the snow falling outside while munching cookies or eating stolen, or even watching the aurora dancing in the sky.
 Just have a great, peaceful, wonderful day with your loved ones.

 I don’t know about your family’s traditions, but we tell stories about awesome, happy situations from the past.
 Thus, I will share one with you.